 Certainly have a look at odds comparison websites before placing outrights.

 In most European derived sports the outright result is the most common wager type but this is not the case with US Sports.
 This is because in the main US most sports are high scoring and this tends to mean the favourite wins most of the time, therefore the outright result is often not worth it as the odds on the favourite are shockingly low and the outsider so rarely wins.
 Therefore spread or points bets represent the most common wager.
-This bet type is however most common for Ice Hockey as this is a low scoring sport more with a price structure more like football.
+This bet type is more common for Ice Hockey though as this is a lower scoring sport with a price structure more like football.

 Money line bets are good for attracting money back and free bet offers in particular which can often make it worth punting on the outsider even if they have little chance as you know you’ll get a refund anyway.